 - Step 1.
 Verify that the instantaneous pickup is within ±2% of the value set on the dials.
 Pickup occurs when the INST output contacts close. - Step 2.
 Verify that the time pickup is within ±2% of the value set on the dials.
-Pickup occurs when the LED changes from GREEN to RED.
+Pickup occurs when the LED turns ON.